 The Academy elects up to 20 new Fellows by ‘Ordinary’ election each year through a rigorous process conducted over many months.
-The Academy also elects up to one additional Fellow by ‘Special Election’ each year (except in milestone anniversary years when up to three may be elected).
+The Academy also elects up to four additional Fellows by ‘Special Election’ each year (except in milestone anniversary years when up to three may be elected).

 The Council may also elect up to two Corresponding Members each year from among distinguished scientists overseas.

 Candidates must be resident in Australia.
 They must be a legal resident, or have an employment arrangement in Australia on a regular basis for at least half of the year.
-For the case of recent arrivals to Australia, the convention is for the candidate to be a resident for two years and contributing to Australian science.
+For the case of recent arrivals to Australia, the convention is for the candidate to be resident for two years by the date of election, and contributing to Australian science.

 The PRIMARY SELECTION CRITERION IS SCIENTIFIC EXCELLENCE, based on the following indicators of merit: